CausalDynamics: A large-scale benchmark for structural discovery of dynamical causal models: Introduction

-We posit that advancing the development of new causal discovery methods capable of capturing high dimensional, nonlinear, time-lagged, and noisy structures with unobserved confounding, often found in real-world physical systems \cite{aloisi2022effect}, requires a novel benchmark.
+We posit that advancing the development of new causal discovery methods capable of capturing high dimensional, nonlinear, time-lagged, sparse, and noisy structures with unobserved confounding, often found in real-world physical systems \cite{aloisi2022effect,nathaniel2023metaflux,kim2024spatiotemporal}, requires a novel benchmark.
 In fact, examples from various fields demonstrate how such benchmarks also play a vital role in unlocking methodological innovation for data-driven methods and boosting scientific progress.
-A prominent example is CASP13, a protein structure modeling benchmark that enabled the development of AlphaFold, which was awarded the 2024 Nobel Prize in Chemistry \cite{jumper2021highly,alquraishi2019alphafold,straiton2023path}.
+A prominent example includes CASP13, a protein structure modeling benchmark that enabled the development of AlphaFold, a co-awardee of the 2024 Nobel Prize in Chemistry \cite{jumper2021highly,alquraishi2019alphafold,straiton2023path}.
 Other benchmarks include ImageNet \cite{he2016deep} which highlighted the computer vision capabilities of AlexNet \cite{alom2018history} or NWPU-RESISC45 which first demonstrated the superior skill of deep learning approaches for remote-sensing classification \cite{Cheng_2017}.

 In this paper, we present \textbf{CausalDynamics}, a tiered benchmark and extensible data generation framework, as shown in Figure~\ref{fig:abstract}, to advance the structural discovery of dynamical causal models.
 The simple tier contains true causal graphs for hundreds of three-dimensional chaotic dynamical systems.
-In the second tier, we adapt an existing algorithm \cite{krapivsky2001organization} for graph generation to couple deterministic and stochastic dynamical systems with periodic functions to construct thousands of complex graph structures.
-This framework allows us to address the set of challenges often found in real-world systems as highlighted above.
-The final tier contains the true causal graphs for two idealized atmosphere-ocean models including multiple coupling experiments for different modes of variability.
+In the second tier, we adapt an existing algorithm \cite{krapivsky2001organization} for graph generation to couple deterministic and stochastic dynamical systems with periodic functions for constructing thousands of complex graph structures.
+This framework allows us to address the set of challenges often found in real-world systems as highlighted previously.
+The final tier contains the true causal graphs for two idealized atmosphere-ocean models including multiple coupling experiments of different modes of variability.

 Simultaneously generating pseudo-real or idealized data has a two-fold advantage: (i) We can benchmark causal discovery methods with known causal graphs and well-designed challenges, and (ii) once calibrated, methods can be extended to realistic applications.
 This way, we ensure a comprehensive workflow for developing trustworthy, novel causal discovery methods. \textbf{CausalDynamics} provides that framework and builds a robust foundation for testing any novel algorithm's applicability to real-world scenarios.